-This year, 168 individuals were elected to Fellow status.
+In 2019, 168 individuals were elected to Fellow status.
 Six individuals from the 2019 class previously received the U.S. National Medal of Technology and Innovation or the U.S. National Medal of Science, and four are Nobel laureates.
 2019's Fellows will be honored for their achievements at a Fellows Induction Ceremony on April 10 at The Heard Museum in Phoenix, Arizona, U.S.

 NAI noted that Ooi "is a leader in the fields of semiconductor photonics and optical sensors.
 He has done pioneering work on the development of novel optoelectronics and distributed optical fiber sensors...His work on semiconductor photonic integration has made a significant impact to optical fiber communication and optical sensing industries."